RF Receiver: Noise Figure, IIP3 & Yield Analysis

 The Fundamental Cascade Tradeoff

 Every RF receiver designer knows the Friis formula: the first stage dominates the cascaded noise figure (NF), so you should put the best (lowest NF) amplifier first and make its gain as high as possible.
-The formula is elegant in its simplicity.
+The math is elegant — almost deceptively simple.

 What the formula doesn't immediately reveal is the tension it creates with linearity.
-High gain in early stages amplifies signals before they reach the linearity-limited components.
-The IIP3 cascade formula — 1/IIP3_total = Σ G_cumul/IIP3_i — shows the opposite dependency: each stage's IIP3 contribution is amplified by the gain that precedes it.
-Add a 20 dB LNA and suddenly your mixer's IIP3 must work against 100× the input signal power.
+High gain in early stages amplifies signals before they reach the linearity-limited components downstream.
+The IIP3 cascade formula — 1/IIP3_total = Σ G_cumul/IIP3_i — shows the opposite dependency: each stage's IIP3 contribution gets amplified by all the gain that precedes it.
+Add a 20 dB LNA up front and suddenly your mixer's IIP3 must work against 100× the input signal power.
+You've improved noise performance but potentially crippled linearity.

-This post walks through a Ku-band receiver design using the RF Cascade Analyzer, showing how to navigate this tradeoff and why the nominal design fails a manufacturing yield requirement.
+This post walks through a Ku-band receiver design using the RF Cascade Analyzer, showing how to navigate this tradeoff in practice.
+More importantly, we'll see why the nominal design — which looks perfectly fine on paper — fails a manufacturing yield requirement when you actually run the Monte Carlo analysis.
+Most engineers skip this step and regret it later when production units start failing acceptance tests.

 The Reference Chain

-The receiver chain is a 6-stage Ku-band receiver front-end for a VSAT application:
+The receiver chain we're analyzing is a 6-stage Ku-band front-end for a VSAT application.
+Nothing exotic, just a representative design you'd see in a satellite ground terminal:

 | Stage | Type | Gain | NF | IIP3 |